 2. If you do not want the mats to flex and be in a solid position - Both top & bottom zippers need to be zipped and the mats will not flex.
-When done, simply unzip every other top/bottom zipper and mats will bi-fold again for storage.
+When done, unzip every other top/bottom zipper and mats will bi-fold again for storage.

 How do you clean the mats?